Agent-based model: In business, technology and network theory

+In team science

+In the realm of team science, agent-based modeling has been utilized to assess the effects of team members' characteristics and biases on team performance across various settings.
+By simulating interactions between agents—each representing individual team members with distinct traits and biases—this modeling approach enables researchers to explore how these factors collectively influence the dynamics and outcomes of team performance.
+Consequently, agent-based modeling provides a nuanced understanding of team science, facilitating a deeper exploration of the subtleties and variabilities inherent in team-based collaborations.

 In economics and social sciences

-Prior to, and in the wake of the 2008 financial crisis, interest has grown in ABMs as possible tools for economic analysis.
+Prior to, and during the 2008 financial crisis, interest has grown in ABMs as possible tools for economic analysis.
 ABMs do not assume the economy can achieve equilibrium and "representative agents" are replaced by agents with diverse, dynamic, and interdependent behavior including herding.
 ABMs take a "bottom-up" approach and can generate extremely complex and volatile simulated economies.
 ABMs can represent unstable systems with crashes and booms that develop out of non-linear (disproportionate) responses to proportionally small changes.
 A July 2010 article in The Economist looked at ABMs as alternatives to DSGE models.
 The journal Nature also encouraged agent-based modeling with an editorial that suggested ABMs can do a better job of representing financial markets and other economic complexities than standard models along with an essay by J. Doyne Farmer and Duncan Foley that argued ABMs could fulfill both the desires of Keynes to represent a complex economy and of Robert Lucas to construct models based on microfoundations.
 Farmer and Foley pointed to progress that has been made using ABMs to model parts of an economy, but argued for the creation of a very large model that incorporates low level models.
 By modeling a complex system of analysts based on three distinct behavioral profiles – imitating, anti-imitating, and indifferent – financial markets were simulated to high accuracy.
 Results showed a correlation between network morphology and the stock market index.
 However, the ABM approach has been criticized for its lack of robustness between models, where similar models can yield very different results.

 ABMs have been deployed in architecture and urban planning to evaluate design and to simulate pedestrian flow in the urban environment and the examination of public policy applications to land-use.
 There is also a growing field of socio-economic analysis of infrastructure investment impact using ABM's ability to discern systemic impacts upon a socio-economic network.
 Heterogeneity and dynamics can be easily built in ABM models to address wealth inequality and social mobility.

+ABMs have also been proposed as applied educational tools for diplomats in the field of international relations and for domestic and international policymakers to enhance their evaluation of public policy.